Select a section for which the search will be carried out

 Fed Interest Rate Decision

-The interest rate (key rate) — is the main indicator of credit resources’ value in the economy.
+The interest rate, also known as the key rate, is the primary indicator of the cost of credit resources in the economy.

-The financial regulator reduces the key rate and the monetary policy softens.
-Less expensive credit resources can help the economy to recover from recession — restore the business activity, decrease unemployment, increase the GDP growth rate.
+Therefore, if the financial regulator lowers the key rate, monetary policy is eased.
+Cheaper credit resources can help the economy recover from a recession by restoring business activity, reducing unemployment, and increasing GDP growth rates.

 In 2011, David O. Lucca and Emanuel Moench published their study showing that returns on U.S. equities tend to be higher in anticipation of scheduled meetings of the Federal Open Market Committee (FOMC).
 The research was called the Pre-FOMC Announcement Drift.
 Let's see if there is a spike in gold and silver prices in the 24 hours before the FOMC meeting.